lilblupig/fte-calc/testing.md

 The calculator uses a lot of logic, with the full application tested every time a new component was added or anything changed.
 A summary of items tested, their issues and their resolution is below.

 ## Client Stories Testing
-1. As a new user, I want to
+1. As a new user, I want to immediately find information on how to use the website.
-    1.
-    1.
+    * On first visit the user is presented initially with the About section, which briefly describes what the tool is and how the tool should be used.
     ![User story 1 screenshot](assets/readme-images/user-story-1.png)
-1. As a new user, I want to
+1. As a new user, I want to immediately find information on what I need to complete the task I came for.
-    1.
-    1.
+    * The About section also contains information on what is required to use the site.
     ![User story 2 screenshot](assets/readme-images/user-story-2.png)
-1. As a new user, I want to l
+1. As a new user, I want to very quickly, intuitively learn exactly how the calculator is used to get the data I came for.
-    1.
+    * The Calculator has clear step indicators showing where to start, for the first few steps the next section does not populate until the currently required section os completed
+    * Should the numerical order or standard left-to-right reading flow not be sufficient, the Calculator will display guidance messages if any of the available steps are completed out of sequence.
     ![User story 3 screenshot](assets/readme-images/user-story-3.png)
-1. As a returning user, I want to
+1. As a returning user, I want to get straight to using the calculator without pointless interaction such as scrolling or clicking.
-    1.
+    * The About and More Info sections can both be toggled off.
+This preference is saved to local storage each time it is changed, and should mean that the sections are displayed as the user last left them.
     ![User story 4 screenshot](assets/readme-images/user-story-4.png)
-1. As a returning user, I want to
+1. As a returning user, I want to be able to provide feedback with regard to my needs/issues with the website.
-    1.
-    1.
+    * The footer contains a prominent Contact Us button which prompts a contact form in a modal.
+This contains as few fields as possible.
     ![User story 5 screenshot](assets/readme-images/user-story-5.png)
-1. As a frequent user, I want to
+1. As a frequent user, I want to know that the website is updated with relevant infomation in a timely manner, or to be able to update the source data myself.
-    1.
+    * The website shows the last updated date clearly in the footer.
+This can be used to easily determine the age and relevance of the information it contains.
+    * In addition, the FTE check which appears after step 3 should be compared with a current copy of the relevant pay scales, which will also determine whether the data is current.
+    * It is not currently possible for the user to update pay scales, but this is planned for the future.
     ![User story 6 screenshot](assets/readme-images/user-story-6.png)

 ## Manual Testing